OT61/alx-pre_course/0x01-git/README.md

-4. COllaboration: be up to date
+4. Collaboration: be up to date